Cyclotomic nil-Brauer and Singular Soergel bimodules of type D: Reminders about singular Soergel bimodules

 on bimodules with $\Delta$-flags.

 Now we can state the main results.
-These identify the $q$-Schur algebra $\Schur$ with $K_0(\SBim)$, the split Grothendieck ring consisting of degree 0 isomorphism classes of singular Soergel bimodules.
+These identify the $q$-Schur algebra $\Schur$ with $K_0(\SBim)$, the split Grothendieck ring consisting of $\cong$-classes of singular Soergel bimodules.

-\begin{theorem}[Homomorphism formula {\cite[Th.~7.9]{Will}}] Let $M$, $M'$ be graded $(R^I, R^J)$-bimodules such that either $M$ is a singular Soergel bimodule and $M'$ has a $\nabla$-flag, or $M$ has a $\Delta$-flag and $M'$ is a singular Soergel bimodule.
+\begin{theo}[Homomorphism formula {\cite[Th.~7.9]{Will}}] Let $M$, $M'$ be graded $(R^I, R^J)$-bimodules such that either $M$ is a singular Soergel bimodule and $M'$ has a $\nabla$-flag, or $M$ has a $\Delta$-flag and $M'$ is a singular Soergel bimodule.
 There is an isomorphism